On the Emergence of Induction Heads for In-Context Learning: Introduction

 \section{Introduction}

-How does intelligence emerge from \textit{gradient descent}?
-Large language models (LLMs) have achieved highly advanced reasoning abilities, yet we still lack a principled account of how complex reasoning behaviors emerge from this simple learning rule.
-Understanding the inner workings of LLMs is an important avenue towards developing novel AI systems with increased reliability and efficiency.

 LLMs possess a remarkable ability known as \textit{in-context learning} (ICL).
 A well-trained language model can learn and apply novel associations from their input context, without additional parameter updates \citep{brown2020language}.
-This is in stark contrast to traditional \textit{in-weights learning}, where novel associations are directly encoded into the model weights.

-Previous work by \citet{olsson2022context} traces back the majority of transformers' ICL capabilities to a learned mechanism termed \textit{induction head}: a pair of two consecutive attention heads that implement a simple but powerful copying rule $\left[\; \ldots, A, B, \ldots, A \;\right] \to B$.
-Empirical work has shown that the formation of induction heads co-occurs with a sharp decrease in the training loss and an increase in ICL accuracy \citep{olsson2022context, reddy2023mechanistic}.
-While a number of theoretical studies have established the emergence of induction heads using specific staged learning algorithms \citep{nichani2024transformers, bietti2024birth}, the precise dynamics during standard training remain elusive.
+Previous work by \citet{olsson2022context} traces back transformers' ICL capabilities to a learned mechanism termed \textit{induction head}: a pair of attention heads that implement a simple but powerful copying rule $\left[\; \ldots, A, B, \ldots, A \;\right] \to B$.
+Empirical work has shown that the emergence of induction heads co-occurs with a sharp decrease in the training loss and an increase in ICL accuracy \citep{olsson2022context, reddy2023mechanistic}.